-According to the LG structure, the Natural Resource Departments are supposed to comprise of at least 10-12 staff which include a Natural Resource Officer, Senior Environment Officer, Environment Officer, Forest Officer, Assistant Forest Officer, Senior Lands Officer, Lands Officer, Physical Planner, Staff Surveyor, Cartographer and two Forest Rangers.
+According to the LG structure, the Natural Resource Department is supposed to comprise of at least 10-12 staff which includes a Natural Resource Officer, Senior Environment Officer, Environment Officer, Forest Officer, Assistant Forest Officer, Senior Lands Officer, Lands Officer, Physical Planner, Staff Surveyor, Cartographer and two Forest Rangers.
 However, none of the Districts have a fully constituted structure.
-The human resources gaps for each District are presented in Appendix 13.1.
-It's recommended that Government speeds up the process of filling up the human resources gaps to enable the Department to function effectively.
+The human resources gaps for Kween are presented in Appendix 13.1.